percona/community/content/contribute/coc.md

 We respect all members of the Percona Community - that involves everyone’s contributions in code, text, visuals, and chat.
 Your contributions might take place in one of our GitHub organizations, on Jira, on the forums, Slack, or elsewhere.

-We all are committed to participating in a community where harrassment is neither tolerated nor accepted.
+We all are committed to participating in a community where abuse and harrassment is neither tolerated nor accepted.
 If you want to give feedback, remember to criticize the code or other type of contribution, not the person.

 Examples of unacceptable behavior by Percona’s community members include:
 * Spam